FAQ for Container Registry

 How do I configure my firewall to allow connections to Container Registry?

-You can use a Layer 7 firewall with the domains listed in Accessing Container Registry through a firewall or use a virtual private network (VPN).
+You can use a Layer 7 firewall with the domains that are listed in Accessing Container Registry through a firewall or use a virtual private network (VPN).

 How many namespaces can you have?